nspcc-dev/neofs-s3-gw/docs/authmate.md

 forgot about the rule with `SETEACL`.

 2. append `--session-tokens` parameter with the value `none` -- no session token will be created
-3. skip the parameter, and `authmate` will create session tokens with default rules (the same as in `session.json` in example above)
+3. skip the parameter, and `authmate` will create session tokens with default rules that allow every container and object operation listed above for all containers

 ### Containers policy